 - After some time, you can start feeling little greasy oil plugs-gross but in this case, good!
 Because they are blocks of sebum that would otherwise block your pores.

 - Take off using a warm damp cloth or simply wash off if using an oil cleansing product.

 Can you cleanse with natural oils?

-Of course you can!
-Just make sure to remove residue with a warm damp face cloth.
+Of course, you can!
+Just make sure to remove the residue with a warm, damp face cloth.
 There are oils perfect for different skin types:

-Safflower oil, Sunflower oil, Hemp Seed oil, Evening Primrose, Grape Seed oil, Rose hip Oil or Black Cummin Seed oil.
+Safflower oil, Sunflower oil, Hemp Seed Oil, Evening Primrose, Grape Seed Oil, Rosehip Oil or Black Cumin Seed oil.

 Avocado oil, Olive oil, Sweet Almond oil, Marula oil, Argan oil, Sesame Seed oil or Apricot Oil.

 Now that you know about oil cleansing are you willing to give it a try?